hiendnguyen/selenium-with-js/lesson 1/README.md

 I understand that we may need to run our tests cross-browsers.
 For now, please just start with Chrome.

 ## Code Editor or IDE
 Well, please stick with your favourite one.
-For me, I use [Visual Studio Code](https://code.visualstudio.com/)
+For me, I use [Visual Studio Code](https://code.visualstudio.com/) and/or [Sublime Text](https://www.sublimetext.com/)